Cañon City, Colorado: Education

 Cañon City's school system is under the direction of the Cañon City School District Fremont RE-1.
 The district currently has four elementary schools, one charter school, one school serving as both an elementary school and middle school, one middle school and one high school, Cañon City High School.

-For the higher education needs of the community, Pueblo Community College provides a branch campus on the west end of the city along U.S. Highway 50.
+Cañon City's higher education needs are served by the Pueblo Community College Fremont Campus, located on the west end of the city along U.S. Highway 50.